hbctraining/Pseudobulk-for-scRNAseq/lessons/milo.md

 Step one is to generate the k-nearest neighborhood graph with the `buildGraph()` function.
 The parameters include selected a `k` neighbors and `d` dimension values:

 - `k`: An integer scalar that specifies the number of nearest-neighbours to consider for the graph building.
 Default is 10.
 - `d`: The number of dimensions to use if the input is a matrix of cells.
-Deafult is 50.
+Default is 50.

 Note that building the k-nearest neighbor graph may take some time.